Wolverine Soft 48-Hour

 Game Development Contest 11

-The theme is [A mystery until kickoff!]
+The theme is Separate!

 The theme will be announced at the beginning of the contest.
 You can include the theme in any manner, form, or sense that you wish.
 Just make absolutely sure that you are able to explain how your game relates to the theme, because you will be judged on it.